-There seems to be a flux of jobs that offers 100% remote (or at least flexible) arrangements.
+There seems to be a flux of jobs that offer 100% remote (or at least flexible) arrangements.
 With almost everyone wanting to stay and work at home, this seems to be a feasible solution.

 Who’s to say that working in an office from 9-to-5 is more lucrative than being a remote employee?
 If they have the skills (and the equipment), they’d be doing the same responsibilities for a better pay cut.

-How to find remote jobs
+Where to find remote jobs as a freelancer

 Finding a remote job isn’t as easy as going on a job board.
-Most of the time, people have to market themselves, especially if you’re a freelancer.
+Most of the time, people have to market themselves, especially if they’re a freelancer.
 If they’re just starting out, there are a handful of opportunities for them to consider.

 The process of taking paperwork and digitizing it by inputting data into a word processor is called data entry.
 A non-voice and non-customer-facing job, data entry is one of the most prolific remote jobs out there.